Chorus: People with Dementia and their Caregivers Join in Harmony

 About the Chorus

-Dr. Mary Mittelman, director of the Psychosocial Research and Support Program at the Comprehensive Center on Brain Aging, believes that research may prove that music and social interaction can be of significant benefit to people suffering from dementia and their family members.
+Dr. Mary Mittelman, director of the Psychosocial Research and Support Program at the Center for Cognitive Neurology, believes that research may prove that music and social interaction can be of significant benefit to people suffering from dementia and their family members.
 With that in mind, she and her fellow colleagues have created a unique chorus named The Unforgettables, the first of its kind for people with dementia and their family members and friends.

 “The pleasure this process has given participants was clear from the start," said Dr. Mittelman, who has been conducting research at the NYU School of Medicine on how to help family caregivers of people with dementia for more than 25 years.
 "The chorus has proven to be a wonderful place to be, where no one feels stigmatized."

 People with dementia and caregivers were initially recruited through outreach that involved a number of local organizations, including the New York City chapter of the Alzheimer's Association and NYU support groups.
 Chorus members meet once a week to practice and are led by two conductor-directors, Tania Papayannopoulou and Dale Lamb.
 They're taught standard techniques to enhance breathing, vocalization and performance, just like any other choir.
-The chorus rehearses for 13 weeks for a concert that features nearly 20 songs.
-To date, eight public performances have been staged.
-The first concert included Fly Me to the Moon, Smile, and Besame Mucho.
-The second concert in December featured music appropriate to the holiday season; three participants with dementia sang solos.
-The eighth concert took place in July 2013.
+The chorus rehearses for 13 weeks for a concert that features nearly 20 songs, and to date the chorus has performed more than a dozen concerts together.
+The program includes songs from the American songbook, as well as other selections, and participants with Dementia sing solos at each performance.

 The goal of NYU’s Psychosocial Research and Support program is to see to what extent non-drug therapies can help people with dementia and their families.
 We know there is no cure for Alzheimer’s or dementia yet, but there is the potential to improve quality of life and the relationship between the person with dementia and the family caregiver,” both of which she is actively studying through the choral group.